Mossy1022/Smart-Memos/README.md

 Once installed, the Smart Memos Plugin provides an intuitive interface to transcribe your audio files and generate notes.

 - **Adding Audio**: To speak your memo directly into Obsidian, tap the microphone icon to open the smart memos popup that'll automatically start recording.
 To import audio into a note, simply drag and drop the file into it.
-- **Transcribing Audio**: To transcribe an audio file after it's been imported or directly spoken into a note, move your cursor right underneath the audio file and use the command `Smart transcribe` from the command palette (`Ctrl + p` for Windows and `Cmd + p` for Mac).
+- **Transcribing Audio**: To transcribe an audio file after it's been imported into a note, move your cursor right underneath the audio file and use the command `Smart transcribe` from the command palette (`Ctrl + p` for Windows and `Cmd + p` for Mac).
 The plugin will transcribe the audio file and generate detailed notes.
+If you're speaking directly to Obsidian, you can select the "Smart Transcribe" button to transcribe what you've recorded.
 - **Customizing the Prompt**: You can customize the prompt that will be sent to the AI model before adding your transcribed audio in the plugin settings.
-- **Direct Audio input**: You record audio from your microphone directly in obsidian through the "Audio Recorder" core plugin that should be filled on by default.
-You can find the mic icon ribbon in your left toolbar menu
 - **Include Raw Transcript**: If you just want clean notes returned, you can remove the addition of the raw transcript at the end by toggling it off in the settings

 ## Vision